olcruzgonzalez/olcruzgonzalez.github.io/experience-full-description/postdoc-marseille-2023-2025.md

 Title: Substitution of numerical fluid mechanics models by deep learning models.
 Applications to vascular pathologies

+> Winner of the A*MIDEX 2021 Interdisciplinarity call for projects !
+{: .prompt-info }

 ![Figure1](/assets/img/experience/project_marseille.png)
 Left: Geometric model of the thoracic aorta.
 Right: Velocity field in a longitudinal plane